Sharing the Load: Autonomous Multi-Rover Cargo Transport: COMPARISON RESULTS

 {

 }

 In Table \ref{tab:order_switch}, the RMS path-tracking error of Robot A is 2.8 cm and 2.9 cm as leader and follower, respectively.
 Similarly, Robot B has RMS errors of 4.4 cm and 4.5 cm as leader and follower.
 This suggests that the individual tuning of the single-robot path tracking is the primary effect rather than the role of leader or follower.
 This makes sense, as the reference path of the follower is always on the taught path regardless of the leader's position.
-This shows that the following methods do not reduce the quality of path tracking while in a convoy.
+This suggests that the following methods do not reduce the quality of path tracking while in a convoy.

 The MPCs perform better while the leader accelerates than the PI controllers.
-For example, when the convoy starts to move, the future knowledge of the leader's state allows the follower to match the acceleration profile and maintain the target better than the reactive controllers.
-Fig.~\ref{fig:transient_response} shows the inter-robot separation over the first 4 m of forward travel on the flat Tennis Court Loop.
-D-MPC maintains the target most accurately during acceleration while the reactive controllers causes the follower to lag behind for approximately 3 m of transient behaviours.
+For example, when the convoy starts to move, the future knowledge of the leader's state allows the follower to match the acceleration profile and maintain the target better than the reactive controllers. \autoref{fig:transient_response} shows the Euclidean distance over the first 4 m of forward travel on the flat Tennis Loop.
+D-MPC maintains the target most accurately during acceleration while the reactive controllers causes the follower to lag behind for approximately 3 m of transient behaviour.